 Dominica’s Coral Reefs

 Dominica’s coral reefs are some of the Caribbean’s most biologically diverse and ecologically significant, thriving primarily along the island’s west coast.
-Notable locations such as Champagne Reef, Scott’s Head Pinnacle, and reefs within the Soufriere Scotts Head Marine Reserve (SSMR) feature a stunning range of hard and soft corals that support various marine species.
+Notable locations such as Tube Reef, Champagne Reef, Scott’s Head Pinnacle, and reefs within the Soufriere Scotts Head Marine Reserve (SSMR) feature a stunning range of hard and soft corals that support various marine species.
 Dominica’s reefs benefit from nutrient-rich volcanic waters, which contribute to the growth of unique coral structures that attract marine life, scientists, and eco-tourists alike.

 Types of Corals and Marine Life